ECE-RSN/sensor_emulator/README.md

 will give you help options to run the script and

-$ python3 serial_emulator.py --file file --device_type device --loop loop behavior
+$ python3 serial_emulator.py --file file --device_type device --loop loop behavior --rate sample_rate

 where file is the datafile you want to write to the serial port, device_type being the type of device you want to emulate, and loop_behavior is whether you want the emulator to loop through the file or quit once it has reached the end of the file.
-For example, if I wanted to read the data in file GPS_Chicago.txt once from the serial port, my command would be
+For example, if I wanted to read the data in file GPS_Chicago.txt once from the serial port at a rate of 1 Hz, my command would be

-$ python3 serial_emulator.py --file GPS_Chicago.txt --device_type gps --loop "no"
+$ python3 serial_emulator.py --file GPS_Chicago.txt --device_type gps --loop "no" --rate 1

 and if I wanted to loop through the data, the line would be

-$ python3 serial_emulator.py --file GPS_Chicago.txt --device_type gps --loop "yes"
+$ python3 serial_emulator.py --file GPS_Chicago.txt --device_type gps --loop "yes" --rate 1

-Defaults: Setting the device_type to gps would by default set the sampling rate to 1 Hz.
+Defaults: Setting the device_type to gps would by default set the sampling rate to 1 Hz, while setting the device_type to imu sets the default to 200 Hz.
+You may need to sample at 12 Hz for RTK data.

 No loop flag will result in loop behavior, where the data is streamed until the user quits the process with command-C

 The emulator will print the pseudo device address /dev/pts/N to the terminal, where N will be some system-generated integer.
 You can use this pseudo-address to test your driver or see output on minicom with
     minicom -D /dev/pts/N